History, tourist information, and nearby accommodation

 By the pulpit is a very unusual Norman water stoup, with carved hands clasping the container, which is now used as a flower pot.
 The eastern apse is beautifully formed, with whitewashed walls and curving vault columns in stone.

 One thing that is easy to overlook is that Kilpeck church is part of a much larger Norman complex including a castle and defensive enclosure.
-The extension of the church graveyard to the south west stands within the castle bailey, and though little of the castle itself can be discerned, the earthwork defenses are readily apparent.
+The extension of the church graveyard to the south west stands within the castle bailey, and though little of the castle itself can be discerned, the earthwork defences are readily apparent.

 This photo guide is pretty long, but even then it does not include every single carved figure adorning Kilpeck church - but I've got most of them!
 Really, the detail in the carvings is quite extraordinary, but it is the sheer variety of design that is most appealing.
 Many are quite humourous, some are quite touching.
 I can highly recommend a visit to Kilpeck.